File Numbers: CDP.25.02, ZBA.26.01 and 19T-26001

 No. Existing residents would not be required to connect to municipal water or wastewater services as a result of the proposed development.
 Private servicing systems, such as existing wells and septic systems, may continue to be used provided they remain in good working order and comply with applicable health and regulatory requirements.

 If municipal services become available in the future, property owners may have the option to connect voluntarily; however, there is no requirement at this time for existing residents to connect as part of the current development application.
+Further, existing residents wishing to extend services would follow a Local Improvement process in order to install any required servicing in the right-of-way and would have to obtain the necessary sanitary allocation from Council in order to connect.
+Further, existing residents would be responsible for all servicing works and costs on their own property.

 Will the new Southlake Health hospital be located on these lands?